 Features to look out for while buying sewing machines

-While Singer, Kenmore and Brother are famous and well established sewing machine brands, Bernina, Janome and Husqvarna Viking have grown in popularity.
+While Singer, Kenmore and Brother are famous and well established brands, Bernina, Janome and Husqvarna Viking have grown in popularity.
 If you want to buy your sewing machine based on brand, it’s better considering how the machine is constructed and its price.
-Some sewing machine brands don’t use metal parts and only plastic parts and these machines don’t last quite long.
+Some brands don’t use metal parts and only plastic parts and these machines don’t last quite long.

 Besides its construction, you also have to check out these features before buying your machine.
 Also make your choice based on how often you plan to use the machine, if you are using it for commercial or personal uses and what you plan to sew with it.

 For example, an upholstery sewing machine or a dressmaker sewing machine will be a better choice than regular sewing machines if you plan to use the machine to stitch upholstery or dresses.

 If you plan to store the machine in a cabinet when not in use, or if you will be hauling it around onto your table while sewing, then it’s better to look for a machine which is both lightweight and has a handle.